kyriakoskolokouris/etchASketch/README.md

-Site deployed on Netlify 🔗 --> https://etsi.netlify.app/
+The game has been deployed on Netlify 🔗 --> https://etsi.netlify.app/